QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 corrected segmentation and will become a new bit of ground truth used during finetuning the model.
 But… how do you start this finetuning step?

-In Cellpose, start: `models →
+In the Cellpose menu bar, go to `models →
-train new model with images and masks in folder’.
+train new model with images and masks in folder`.

 You should see a window like this one:

 <img src="images/dl/cellpose_training_gui.png" style="width:5in" />

-First, we need to select which initial model to use (in the screenshot above, we are retraining the `cyto` model (but of course you may choose to retrain any available model).
+First, we need to select which initial model to use.
+In the screenshot above, we are retraining the `cyto` model (but of course you may choose to retrain any available model).
 You can, and should, give your new model a name.
 You can also see which (corrected) images you are going to